Jiobit's 18g clip-on is the best fit for early-to-moderate dementia. AngelSense is better for moderate-to-severe cases needing wearable enforcement.

 Why Clip-On Form Factor Matters for Dementia Care

 The Jiobit clips.
 You can attach it to a shoelace, belt loop, inside a wallet, or sewn into a coat lining.
-The 78-year-old in our test scenario never knew it was there for the full 60 days.
+An early-stage patient who carries a wallet daily out of habit often never registers that the clip is there at all.

-AngelSense, by comparison, is a 60g device worn around the neck on a custom lanyard.
-Visible.
-Felt.
-Removed.
+AngelSense, by comparison, is a visible 60g neck-worn device on a custom lanyard.

-Setup took 20 minutes.
-We paired the Jiobit to the caregiver’s phone, set a 500-foot geofence around the home, paired the home WiFi, and clipped the device inside the patient’s wallet (which she carried daily out of long-standing habit).
-The wallet placement meant the device went where she went without conscious decision.
+Setup has four parts: pair the Jiobit to the caregiver’s phone, set a geofence around the home, pair the home WiFi, and clip the device inside the patient’s wallet (carried daily out of long-standing habit).
+The wallet placement means the device goes where the patient goes without a conscious decision.

-The system also caught two doctor’s appointments she’d forgotten she was attending.
-We saw the Jiobit move to the medical office, knew she’d remembered the appointment, and didn’t panic-call.
+The system also surfaces benign movements, like a patient heading to a forgotten doctor’s appointment.
+Seeing the Jiobit move to the medical office tells the caregiver the patient remembered, so there’s no panic call.
 That’s the unsung benefit: location tracking reduces caregiver anxiety, not just dementia incidents.

 Jiobit vs AngelSense for Dementia Care